Patti LaBoucane-Benson

 Patti LaBoucane-Benson (born February 20, 1969) is a Canadian academic and politician.
 A Métis, she served as the director of research, training and communications at Native Counselling Services of Alberta for nine years.
-She was appointed to represent Alberta in the Senate of Canada on October 3, 2018 by Prime Minister Justin Trudeau.
+She was appointed to represent Alberta in the Senate of Canada on October 3, 2018, on the advice of Prime Minister Justin Trudeau.

-She currently serves as Legislative Deputy to the Government Representative in the Senate, a role she has held since May 2023.
-The purpose of this role is to structure debate in the Senate chamber on sitting days and help support the progress of Government legislation.
+As of 2026 she serves as Legislative Deputy to the Government Representative in the Senate, a role she has held since May 2023.
+The purpose of this role is to structure debate in the Senate chamber on sitting days and help support the progress of government legislation.
 She is the first Indigenous woman to hold a leadership position in the Upper Chamber.
 She previously served as the Government Liaison.

 In 2016, she won the Burt Award for First Nations, Métis and Inuit Literature for her graphic novel, The Outside Circle, which she cowrote with Kelly Mellings.

 Early life and education

 LaBoucane-Benson is Ukrainian on her mother’s side.
 On her father’s side, her ancestor François Fournaise arrived in Canada from France around 1725.
 His grandson married an Indigenous woman named Suzanne in 1830.
-Over the generations, LaBoucane-Benson’s paternal family moved from Red River to White Plains, Manitoba; Battle River, Alberta, known for many years as the Laboucane Settlement; and ultimately St. Paul des Metis, where she was born and raised.
+Over the generations, LaBoucane-Benson’s paternal family moved from Red River to White Plains, Manitoba; Battle River, Alberta, known for many years as the Laboucane Settlement; and ultimately St. Paul des Métis, where she was born and raised.

 She has three degrees from the University of Alberta, including a PhD in Human Ecology, where her research focused on Aboriginal Family Resilience.
 Her PhD thesis was later adapted into an award-winning graphic novel, The Outside Circle, illustrated by Kelly Mellings.